 The primary criterion for evaluation of the application is scientific merit and the concomitant likelihood of future funding.

 Please be innovative!
 This is an opportunity to explore new ideas and concepts.
-Innovation will be a key review criteria.
+Innovation is a key review criterion.

 C. Additional Review Considerations